bytecodealliance/wasm-micro-runtime/README.md

 See [WAMR application library](./doc/wamr_api.md) for the details.

-One WAMR runtime version can also select a subsets from the WAMR application library.
+One WAMR build can select a subset from the WAMR application library.
 Refer to the sample "simple" for how to integrate API sets into WAMR building.

 ## Build WAMR with customized application library

-In general when you build a WAMR version for a specific project, you probably will create additional API's for the applications.
-The API's can be expansion or modification to the standard WAMR application library.
+When WAMR is integrated into a specific project, it probably includes additional project specific applications APIs which can be either expansion or modification to the standard WAMR application library.

 The extended application library should be created in the folder [core/iwasm/lib/app-libs](./core/iwasm/lib/app-libs/).
 See the [doc/export_native_api.md](./doc/export_native_api.md) for the details.